Dianthus armeria L.

 Fruits - Capsules 10-16 mm long.
 Seeds 1.1-1.4 mm long.

 Habitat - Glades, upland prairies, tops of bluffs, upland forest openings, pastures, fields, fencerows, railroads, roadsides, open disturbed areas.
 Also cultivated.

 Origin - Native to Europe.

 Lookalikes - None when flowering.

 Other info. - This slender, pretty species is common throughout Missouri, and is also found, in somewhat more scattered fashion, across the continental U.S. It is easily recognized by the spotted pink flowers, which are unique in appearance among Missouri's flora.
+Though introduced, the plant is generally non-aggressive and well-behaved in wild areas.
 The colorful flowers make the species desirable in cultivation, and it requires little care.
 Plants in Missouri have been assigned to ssp. armeria.

 Photographs taken in the Ozark Scenic Riverways, 5-24-03 (DETenaglia); also at Weldon Spring Conservation Area, St. Charles County, MO, 5-27-2010 and 5-23-2012, Grand Trace Conservation Area, Harrison County, MO, 6-13-2014, Tingler Prairie Natural Area, Howell County, MO, 6-10-2021, and Shaw Nature Reserve, Franklin County, MO, 7-10-2021 (SRTurner).